A Man with a Vision and a Heart to Help

 Mayerson Distribution Center

-At the Freestore Foodbank’s Mayerson Distribution Center, located at 1250 Tennessee Avenue in Bond Hill, all food is sorted and distributed to help families and children in need in the Tri-State.
+At the Freestore Foodbank’s Mayerson Distribution Center, located at 1250 Tennessee Avenue in Bond Hill, all food is sorted and distributed to help hungry families and children in our Tri-State area.
 The Freestore Foodbank accepts donations from canned food drive, government agencies, wholesalers, retailers and produce farmers.

 Additional Ways We Help

 Using food to create positive solutions for stability, our programs work to eliminate hunger from many angles in the community.
 Additional programs of the Freestore Foodbank include:

 • Power Pack

 With a growing need in the community, the Freestore Foodbank has a goal to fight hunger and support our neighbors by providing:

 21.5 million meals in 2016

 Our Strategic Plan breaks down how we plan to reach that goal.

 You can join us in helping to make a difference.
 With every dollar donated, the Freestore Foodbank is able to provide three meals to hungry children and families in the Tri-State area.
 Your support goes a long way.
 95% of donations go directly to programs and services.